pingcap/docs-cn/dm/handle-failed-ddl-statements.md

     }
     ```

-3. Execute `handle-error <task-name> skip` again to skip the currently failed DDL statements in MySQL instance 1 and 2:
+3. Execute `binlog skip <task-name>` again to skip the currently failed DDL statements in MySQL instance 1 and 2:

     {{< copyable "" >}}